keymanapp/keyboards/release/m/mingrelian_cyrillic/README.md

 Mingrelian Cyrillic keyboard
 ==============

-© SIL Global

-Version 1.0
+© Change copyright to Harindeveloper

 Description
 -----------

-Mingrelian Cyrillic generated from template
+Mingrelian Cyrillic is a Cyrillic keyboard for the Mingrelian language in Georgia.

 Links
 -----